aptech/docs/docs/CR-xlsWriteSA.rst

 ::

-    //Create a 1x3 string array of variable names var_names = "Date" $~  "Price" $~ "Volume";
+    // Create a 1x3 string array of variable names var_names = "Date" $~  "Price" $~ "Volume";

-    //Write contents of 'var_names' to 'myfile.xlsx'
+    // Write contents of 'var_names' to 'myfile.xlsx'
-    //from cell 'A1' to 'C1'
+    // from cell 'A1' to 'C1'
     ret = xlsWriteSA(var_names, "myfile.xlsx");

 'myfile.xlsx'is saved in your current working directory.
 You can find your current working directory in the main tool bar (in the top of GAUSS).